Notes and Notions

 Here is a link to learn about them: https://www.shippyhollow.com/music Besides CD format, they are also available from Apple Music, Amazon, Spotify, and other digital sources.

-And very recently, a video by Jeff Carlson became a catalyst for me to get back to this music blog . . .
-I had been wanting to get it started again for a long while, but you know how it goes -- life can have many twists and turns . . .
-However, when I watched this video, I was so amazed by it-- the images were wonderful, ethereal; and the quiet music was a fitting accompaniment.
-It was easy to know what I wanted to make the next post about . . . and here it is, "River Walk."
+And very recently, a video by Jeff Carlson became a catalyst for me to get back to this music blog after a long period of hibernation . . . when I watched this video, I was so amazed by it-- the images were wonderful, ethereal; and the quiet music was a beautiful accompaniment.
+I was inspired to make the next post about this music AND video, "River Walk," about a foggy morning in a small town, walking along to reach a river.

 0 Comments